acoshirabbit/acoshirabbit.github.io/README.md

 #### $ARBT ON STELLAR NETWORK
 Stellar is a blockchain network that enables fast and secure transactions, and is the platform on which the $ARBT token is built. $ARBT token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and high speed.
 With Stellar's reliable and efficient infrastructure, $ARBT token aims to provide social support for poor people and small players in the cryptoverse.
 #### ABOUT ACOSHI RABBIT
-Stellar boosts a thriving ecosystem of active community members and offers robust support for projects leveraging the Stellar Network, demonstrating its commitment to fostering innovation and growth within the blockchain industry.
+Acoshi Rabbit (ARBT) is a revolutionary memecoin hyper-focused on enriching poor people and small players in the cryptoverse through Stellar; the most affordable, fast and secure blockchain network.

-Acoshi Rabbit (ARBT) is a revolutionary memecoin hyper-focused on enriching poor people and small players in the cryptoverse through Stellar; the most affordable, fast and secure blockchain network. $ARBT is a cryptocurrency that draws inspiration from Dogecoin, and aims to bring wealth and humor to poor people and small players in the cryptoverse.
-Built on the Stellar network, $ARBT token allows for fast, low-cost, and secure peer-to-peer transactions, while also providing social assistance.
-With a focus on wealth creation for its community, $ARBT token aims to appeal to both casuals and enthusiasts alike, and to promote a more profitable approach to cryptocurrency.
+$ARBT is a cryptocurrency that is inspired by Shiba Inu, also has learnt a few tricks from the meme father Dogecoin, and aims to bring wealth and humor to poor people and small players in the cryptoverse.
+Deployed on the Stellar network; ARBT token allows for fast, low-cost and secure peer-to-peer transactions.
+With focus on wealth creation for its community, $ARBT token appeal to both crypto casuals and enthusiasts alike, and aims to promotes a more profitable environment for approach to cryptocurrency.
 #### TRADE AND STORE $ARBT ON
 #### StellarTerm
 StellarTerm is a user-friendly decentralized exchange that allows individuals to trade digital assets on the Stellar network.